1995 Conservative Party leadership election: Consequences

 No further leadership elections took place until after the Conservatives lost the 1997 general election in the face of a Labour landslide under Tony Blair.
 The party temporarily reunited.
-Michael Heseltine had given Major staunch support in the contest, and as a result was promoted to the position of Deputy Prime Minister.
-However, many believed that Heseltine had missed his last chance to become Prime Minister, as he was now in his sixties.
+Michael Heseltine had given Major staunch support in the contest, and as a result was promoted to the position of deputy prime minister.
+However, many believed that Heseltine had missed his last chance to become prime minister.

-Portillo's failure to stand was widely felt to have cost him dearly.
+Portillo's failure to stand in 1995 was widely felt to have cost him dearly.
 Redwood emerged as a clear alternative leader of the right of the party whilst many argued Portillo had lacked the nerve to make a first round challenge and potentially allowed Major to survive.
+Portillo famously went on to lose his seat at the 1997 election, thus preventing him from standing for the leadership after Major resigned.

 William Hague, aged only 34 at the time, was promoted to the Cabinet to Redwood's position as Welsh Secretary.
 When Major resigned as leader after losing the 1997 general election, Hague was thus in a position to stand for, and win, the leadership.
+Although Portillo quickly returned to frontline politics after winning the 1999 Kensington and Chelsea by-election (serving as Shadow Chancellor under Hague), the Conservatives suffered another landslide defeat to Labour in the 2001 general election, triggering Hague's resignation.
+Portillo stood on the subsequent leadership election, but ultimately lost to Iain Duncan Smith coming third.
+He ultimately quit politics completely at the 2005 general election, to pursue a new career as a broadcaster and TV presenter.